Biography

-David Iglesias served as a state, federal and military prosecutor with a focus on national security and terrorism cases.
+David Iglesias, '80, was born to missionary parents in Panama.
+He is a member of his father's tribe, the San Blas Kuna.
+Iglesias served as a 30-year career as a state, federal and military prosecutor with a focus on national security and terrorism cases.
 He was the presidentially appointed, Senate confirmed, United States Attorney for the District of New Mexico between 2001-07.
-CAPT Iglesias presided over the largest political corruption investigations and prosecutions in New Mexico history.
-Captain Iglesias was recalled to active duty U.S. Navy status from 2008-14 in support of Operation Enduring Freedom.
-He served as a team leader, senior prosecutor and spokesman with the U.S. Military Commissions, in Washington, D.C. and Guantanamo Bay, Cuba, handling war crimes and terrorism cases.
+Iglesias presided over the largest political corruption investigations and prosecutions in New Mexico history.
+Iglesias was recalled to active duty U.S. Navy status from 2008-14 in support of Operation Enduring Freedom.
+CAPT Iglesias served as a team leader, senior prosecutor and spokesman with the U.S. Military Commissions, in Washington, D.C. and Guantanamo Bay, Cuba, handling war crimes and terrorism cases.
 He supervised the conviction of the U.S. v.
 Noor Uthman terrorism case.
 CAPT Iglesias testified before the U.S. Senate and House in 2007 concerning the U.S. Attorney firings and wrote a book about the topic, “In Justice,” (published 2008).

 He retired from the U.S. Navy in 2014 as a Captain.
 As U.S. Attorney, Iglesias was a member of the Attorney General’s Advisory Committee and chaired the Attorney General’s Border and Immigration Subcommittee.
 Since 1998, CAPT Iglesias has taught foreign military, intelligence, Ministry of Defense and law enforcement personnel in South America, Eastern Europe, Africa and Asia about border security, law enforcement, counter-terrorism and rule of law issues with the Defense Institute of International Legal Studies, the Joint Special Operations University, and the Justice Department.